 President and CEO

-The winner of multiple Emmy® Awards and numerous other industry awards, Ms. Loesch has nearly four decades of unparalleled success in all phases of children's and family entertainment.
-Her extensive resume includes the development and/or production of some of the most iconic programs in children's television: “Smurfs,” “Mighty Morphin' Power Rangers," "Jim Henson's Muppet Babies,” “Animaniacs,” “Transformers” and the award-winning pre-school educational series “Bear in the Big Blue House,” to name just a few.
+The winner of multiple Emmy® Awards and numerous other industry awards, Loesch has four decades of unparalleled success in all phases of children's and family entertainment.
+Her extensive resume includes the development and/or production of some of the most iconic programs in children's television: “Smurfs,” “Mighty Morphin Power Rangers,” “X-Men,” Jim Henson's “Muppet Babies,” “Animaniacs,” “Transformers” and the award-winning preschool educational series “Bear in the Big Blue House,” to name just a few.

-In 1990, Ms. Loesch became the founding President and CEO of Fox Kids Network, Worldwide, which under her leadership expanded its dominant United States network into Latin America, Australia, and the United Kingdom, and for which she was named Vice-Chairman.
-Prior to that she was President and CEO of Marvel Comics’ film production arm, Marvel Productions, where she executive produced multiple hit series including Jim Henson's "Muppet Babies," "Transformers," "G.I.
-Joe," "Dungeons and Dragons," and "Spider-Man and His Amazing Friends," and oversaw a tenfold increase in revenue.
+In 1990, Loesch became the founding President and CEO of Fox Kids Network, Worldwide, which under her leadership expanded its dominant United States network into Latin America, Australia, and the United Kingdom, and for which she was named Vice-Chairman.
+Prior to that she was President and CEO of Marvel Comics’ film production arm, Marvel Productions, where she executive produced multiple hit series, including “G.I.
+Joe,” “Transformers,” “Jem and the Holograms,” “Dungeons and Dragons,” “My Little Pony,” and “Jim Henson’s Muppet Babies,” and oversaw a tenfold increase in revenue.

 From 1979 to 1984, she was Executive Vice President of Hanna-Barbera Productions, where she oversaw the development and production of more than 500 hours of programming, including “Richie Rich,” “The World's Greatest Super Friends,” “Scooby Doo,” and “Smurfs.”
 Loesch's additional experience includes work with ABC and NBC broadcasting networks.
 She also co-founded the family media company The Hatchery.